-There are no specific noise levels that are acceptable usually.
-The Council will look at each case and try to determine whether or not a statutory nuisance exists.
+If you are being affected by a noise, please read below to determine whether the council can assist you.
+There are no specific noise levels that are or are not acceptable - the council will look at each case individually to determine whether or not a statutory nuisance exists.

 There is guidance with regard to building site times, and these times are usually as below:

 - Monday to Friday: 7:30am to 6:00pm

 There are no limits to the levels of noise of building sites within the above times, although under Health and Safety legislation, there are precautions that have to be taken with regard to the employees on the site for example wearing ear protection.
 As the noise is only for a short period, this would not be a statutory nuisance.

 These complaints generally would not be considered a statutory nuisance under the Environmental Protection Act 1990, although officers can look into the matter and speak to the companies involved to try to reduce any impact.

 We would advise that you give all neighbours plenty of warning if you intend to have a party that may cause them some disturbance.
 If these are one-off events then the council would not want to prevent such occurrences, assuming they were of a reasonable volume and did not continue all night.